 Sickle cell disease affects millions of people throughout the world.
 It is particularly common among people whose ancestors come from sub- Saharan Africa; Spanish speaking regions (South America, Cuba, Central America); Saudi Arabia; India; and Mediterranean countries, such as Turkey, Greece, and Italy.

-In this country, it affects approximately 72,000 people, most of whose ancestors, come from Africa.
+In the United States, it affects approximately 100,000 people, most of whose ancestors, come from Africa.
 The disease occurs in approximately 1 in every 500 African-American births and 1 in every 900 Hispanic American births.
 Approximately 2 million Americans, or 1 in 12 African Americans, and 1 in 16 Hispanic carry the sickle cell trait.

 If the test shows the presence of sickle hemoglobin, a second blood test is performed to confirm the diagnosis.
 These tests also tell whether the child carries the sickle cell trait.

-Chorionic Villus Sampling is also another prenatal test.
-Chorionic villus sampling or CVS is a test done during early pregnancy that can find certain genetic problems with the fetus.
+Chorionic Villus Sampling or CVS, is also another prenatal test.
+CVS is a test done during early pregnancy that can find certain genetic problems with the fetus.
 The test is commonly done when either you or the baby biology father has a disease that runs in the family.
 The test can be done as early as 10 to 12 weeks.
 You should consult with your physician for further information.

-With good health care, many people who have sickle cell anemia can live productive lives.
+With good health care, many people who have sickle cell disease live productive lives.
 They also can have reasonably good health much of the time and live longer today than in the past.
-Many people who have sickle cell anemia now live into their forties or fifties, or longer.
+Many people who have sickle cell disease now live into their fifties or longer.

-If you have sickle cell anemia, it’s important to:
+If you have sickle cell disease, it’s important to: